AlayaNetwork/alaya-devdocs/website/docs/Solidity_Contract_security.md

 }
 ```

-Note that re-entrancy is not only an effect of Ether transfer but of any function call on another contract.
+Note that re-entrancy is not only an effect of ATP/LAT transfer but of any function call on another contract.
 Furthermore, you also have to take multi-contract situations into account.
 A called contract could modify the state of another contract you depend on.

 #### Gas Limit and Loops

 Loops that do not have a fixed number of iterations, for example, loops that depend on storage values, have to be used carefully: Due to the block gas limit, transactions can only consume a certain amount of gas.
 Either explicitly or just due to normal operation, the number of iterations in a loop can grow beyond the block gas limit which can cause the complete contract to be stalled at a certain point.
 This may not apply to `view` functions that are only executed to read data from the blockchain.
 Still, such functions may be called by other contracts as part of on-chain operations and stall those.
 Please be explicit about such cases in the documentation of your contracts.

-#### Sending and Receiving Ether
+#### Sending and Receiving ATP/LAT

-- Neither contracts nor “external accounts” are currently able to prevent that someone sends them Ether.
-Contracts can react on and reject a regular transfer, but there are ways to move Ether without creating a message call.
+- Neither contracts nor “external accounts” are currently able to prevent that someone sends them ATP/LAT.
+Contracts can react on and reject a regular transfer, but there are ways to move ATP/LAT without creating a message call.
 One way is to simply “mine to” the contract address and the second way is using `selfdestruct(x)`.
-- If a contract receives Ether (without a function being called), either the receive Ether or the fallback function is executed.
-If it does not have a receive nor a fallback function, the Ether will be rejected (by throwing an exception).
+- If a contract receives ATP/LAT (without a function being called), either the receive ATP/LAT or the fallback function is executed.
+If it does not have a receive nor a fallback function, the ATP/LAT will be rejected (by throwing an exception).
 During the execution of one of these functions, the contract can only rely on the “gas stipend” it is passed (2300 gas) being available to it at that time.
 This stipend is not enough to modify storage (do not take this for granted though, the stipend might change with future hard forks).
-To be sure that your contract can receive Ether in that way, check the gas requirements of the receive and fallback functions.
+To be sure that your contract can receive ATP/LAT in that way, check the gas requirements of the receive and fallback functions.
 - There is a way to forward more gas to the receiving contract using `addr.call{value: x}("")`.
 This is essentially the same as `addr.transfer(x)`, only that it forwards all remaining gas and opens up the ability for the recipient to perform more expensive actions (and it returns a failure code instead of automatically propagating the error).
 This might include calling back into the sending contract or other state changes you might not have thought of.
 So it allows for great flexibility for honest users but also for malicious actors.
 - Use the most precise units to represent the wei amount as possible, as you lose any that is rounded due to a lack of precision.
-- If you want to send Ether using `address.transfer`, there are certain details to be aware of:
+- If you want to send ATP/LAT using `address.transfer`, there are certain details to be aware of:
     1. If the recipient is a contract, it causes its receive or fallback function to be executed which can, in turn, call back the sending contract.
-    2. Sending Ether can fail due to the call depth going above 1024.
+    2. Sending ATP/LAT can fail due to the call depth going above 1024.
 Since the caller is in total control of the call depth, they can force the transfer to fail; take this possibility into account or use `send` and make sure to always check its return value.
-Better yet, write your contract using a pattern where the recipient can withdraw Ether instead.
+Better yet, write your contract using a pattern where the recipient can withdraw ATP/LAT instead.
-    3. Sending Ether can also fail because the execution of the recipient contract requires more than the allotted amount of gas (explicitly by using `require`, `assert`, `revert` or because the operation is too expensive) - it “runs out of gas” (OOG).
+    3. Sending ATP/LAT can also fail because the execution of the recipient contract requires more than the allotted amount of gas (explicitly by using `require`, `assert`, `revert` or because the operation is too expensive) - it “runs out of gas” (OOG).
 If you use `transfer` or `send` with a return value check, this might provide a means for the recipient to block progress in the sending contract.
 Again, the best practice here is to use a [“withdraw” pattern instead of a “send” pattern](https://solidity.readthedocs.io/en/latest/common-patterns.html#withdrawal-pattern)。

 #### Callstack Depth